Proxify/ApexBotSite/apex-app/public/ApexArchaeology.md

 ![Progress Report](https://iili.io/HFyUHwG.png)

 ## Requirements
+##### Client Settings
+    - Ensure that your RS client settings are set on `Min` and render distance set to `Min`
+        - This seems to alleviate some issues users have when attempting to interact with Bank Chests and Material Deposit Boxes
+##### Bot Settings
-* Player must have a preset configured that contains the items for the corresponding features you'd like the bot to use
+- Player must have a preset configured that contains the items for the corresponding features you'd like the bot to use
-   * For example, Waterfiend familiar pouch and scrolls should be in your preset if you want the bot to use the Waterfiend
+   - For example, Waterfiend familiar pouch and scrolls should be in your preset if you want the bot to use the Waterfiend
-* Player must have the desired excavation locations unlocked prior to botting at the location
+- Player must have the desired excavation locations unlocked prior to botting at the location
-   * Stormguard for instance is a PITA.
-I'd advise taking the time to unlock all the portals prior to use for a smooth experience.
+   - Stormguard for instance is a PITA.
+I'd advise taking the time to unlock all the portals prior to use for a smooth experience
-* Player must have the Archaeology Journal or Master Archaeology outfit as part of their preset
+- Player must have the Archaeology Journal or Master Archaeology outfit as part of their preset
-* Player must have **five** available inventory slots configured in their preset
+- Player must have **five** available inventory slots configured in their preset
-* Player must configure their Material Deposit Box to have "Deposit all" option as their single click option.
+- Player must configure their Material Deposit Box to have "Deposit all" option as their single click option

 ![Progress Report](https://iili.io/Hz2xPUB.png)